• Skip to primary navigation

 Example:

-• If the time is one point in the past, for example January 1990, then we should use the past tense.
+• If the time is one point in the past, for example, January 1990, then we should use the past tense.

-• If it has projections for the future, for example 2045, we use future tenses.
+• If it has projections for the future, for example, 2045, we use future tenses.

 Below are a range of tenses that could be used in task 1.
 Remember, the tense you use will depend on the information displayed in the graph.
-This is not a complete list of tenses and an awareness of all the English tenses will help you achieve the IELTS score you need.
+This is not a complete list of tenses, and an awareness of all the English tenses will help you achieve the IELTS score you need.

 1. Present Perfect:

 We use this tense generally to talk about an action that happened at an unspecified time before now.
-The exact time period is not important.
+The exact period is not important.

 In writing task 1, we use this tense to talk about changes in data that have happened over a period of time.